nationalarchives/da-tre-dev-documentation/technology-considerations/messaging-architecture/README.md

 ## Recommendations

-The [400 requests per second only](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-quota.html) is a limit for TRE, as well as the route rules to implement in the event bus for delivering a message to a specific consumer.
+The [1,200 requests per second only](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-quota.html) is a limit for TRE in the London region eu-west-2, as well as the route rules to implement in the event bus for delivering a message to a specific consumer.

 TNA wants to build an Event-driven architecture where consumers receive all the messages and the logic for filtering the messages is part of the consumer implementation; with this approach there is not any dependency between the event bus and the consumers.
 The event bus can be implemented using SNS topcis and all the consumers subscribed to a topic will receive the messages sent by the producers.